Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 But what happens when you just can’t access any restore point?
-Some users reported this issue in Windows 10, but it’s frequently recurring on previous iterations, as well.
+Some users reported this issue in Windows 10, but it’s frequently occurring in previous iterations, as well.

 1. Make sure System Restore is enabled